muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 *TODO.*

-MUON is more expressive than SQL regarding tuple/row collections.
+MUON and SQL are equal in native expressivity regarding tuple/row collections such that the same basic format would be used for arrays of tuples, relations (sets of tuples), and bags of tuples, and it is up to an extra data model layered over top to express semantics like whether the ordinal position and or the multiplicity of tuples is significant or not.

-MUON has distinct Tuple Array / Relation / Tuple Bag collections so it is clear whether the ordinal position and or the multiplicity of tuples is significant or not; in contrast, SQL provides no native or elegant or portable way to be explicit about these factors.
+However MUON provides a foundation with the distinct **Duo** possrep/syntax for a data model layered over it to express those semantics concisely.

 MUON is more expressive than SQL regarding missing information.
 SQL provides the *null* quasi-value concept to indicate that a regular value of some type is not present, but does not provide any standard way of indicating the reason for its absense, such as that a regular value is *unknown* versus *not applicable* versus *no matching record* or whatever;
-in contrast, MUON provides the generic extensible **Excuse** concept, as well as other tools, so that reasons can be specified.
+in contrast, MUON provides the generic extensible *excuse* concept by way of **Duo**, as well as other tools, so that reasons can be specified.

 *TODO.*